gulan/ansiterm-flashcard/README.rst

 Flip
 ----
-Only the dealt card changes it state from answer-up == true to answer-up == false.
+Only the dealt card changes its state from answer-up == true to answer-up == false.
 The identity of the dealt card remains the same.
 The number of dealt card remains 1.
 The other stacks are not changed.